 Do Keyword Research

-Well, you will not be able to include keywords in the actual body of the infographic, but there are other sections that you can add them.
+Well, you will not be able to include keywords in the actual body of the Infographics for SEO, but there are other sections that you can add them.
 An extensive keyword research will help you to know the primary keyword phrase as well as secondary phrases that you should target.

 Choose the Right File Name